The secrets to incredible traffic that I've gleaned from four top rated Pinterest courses

 I Do A Photoshoot For The Blog

-Every month or so, I drag out all of my equipment and props and do a big photo shoot for my blog.
+Every few months, I drag out all of my equipment and props and do a big photo shoot for my blog.
 These are the images I use on my blog posts, Pinterest pins, freebies, and pretty much everything else that requires images.

 I love photography, but that being said, it's not something I want to do every single week.
 When I take my photos, I want to do them right.
 I use a professional DSLR (Canon Mark III), lighting equipment, and a tripod to take my photos.